haydenkerr/INFT3039-Capstone1-GroupA-25/ELA_UI/readme.md

 ## 🔧 Prerequisites
 - A modern web browser (Chrome, Firefox, Edge)
-- Optional: A running API backend listening on the endpoint defined in `script.js` (default: `http://192.168.1.17:8001/grade`)
+- Optional: A running API backend listening on the endpoint defined based on `config.js` in `script.js`.
+It looks for local docker instance at port 8002 by default, otherwise, it runs on port 8008.
+- When loaded at AWS Amplify at either staging or main, it uses environment variables to control API access.

 ---